ynojima/guideline/source_en/ArchitectureInDetail/DataAccessMyBatis3.rst

 * CGLIB

-The CGLIB was used by default until the MyBatis 3.2 series.
+CGLIB had been used as default until MyBatis 3.2 series.
-However, the JAVASSIST is used by default at the MyBatis 3.3.0 or later version which is supported by the terasoluna-gfw-mybatis3 5.1.0.RELEASE.
+From  MyBatis 3.3.0, JAVASSIST has been used as default at the MyBatis 3.3.0 or later version, which is supported by terasoluna-gfw-mybatis3 5.1.0.RELEASE.
-In addition, it is possible to use "Lazy Load" without adding the library because the JAVASSIST is embedded into the MyBatis since MyBatis 3.3.0.
+In addition, it is possible to use "Lazy Load" without adding the library because the JAVASSIST is embedded in the MyBatis since MyBatis 3.3.0.

  .. note::